Connect with us

 Hailing the former defender’s arrival as bringing a “wealth of player talent identification and recruitment experience”, the statement read: “Gloucester City is pleased to announce that George Foster has been appointed as the club’s new assistant manager to James Rowe.

-“George, who originally hails from Plymouth, is vastly experienced within at the highest levels having had a distinguished playing career at Plymouth Argyle, Derby County and Mansfield Town, amassing over 600 career appearances at those clubs alone.
+“George, who originally hails from Plymouth, is vastly experienced within football at the highest levels having had a distinguished playing career at Plymouth Argyle, Derby County and Mansfield Town, amassing over 600 career appearances at those clubs alone.

 “He was player-manager at Mansfield Town for four years, overseeing a promotion in 1992, before moving to Telford United where he was first team manager for a further two years in the GM Vauxhall Conference.
 He then moved into professional scouting.